nkoppel/virpn/README.md

 A calculator designed for efficiency inspired by [vim](https://www.vim.org/), [vim-vertigo](https://github.com/prendradjaja/vim-vertigo), and hp rpn calculators.

+A web build of virpn can be found [here](https://nkoppel.github.io/virpn).

 ## Features

 - Rpn calculations on an infinite stack